 A blue pickup truck was observed leaving the area immediately after the shooting.
 Police checked surveillance video of Staten Island's bridges but did not see the pickup leaving the island.

 Cali's wife and children were home at the time of the shooting.
-The home - a two-story red-brick Colonial-style structure - sits close to Hilltop Terrace.
+The home - a two-story red-brick Colonial-style structure - sits close to the Hilltop Terrace roadway.
 It is separated from the street by a small front yard consisting of several trees, a semicircle stone-paved driveway and a patch of shrubs.
-(Built in 1970, the home was last purchased in 2007 for $1.225 million.
+(Built in 1970, the home had been purchased in 2007 for $1.225 million.
 Extensive renovations were done to the home and the property at that time.)
-The residence is reportedly held in the name of Cali's wife, Rosaria Inzerillo.
+The residence was reportedly held in the name of Cali's wife, Rosaria Inzerillo.

-On Thursday, police said they executed a search warrant at the Cali home and obtained surveillance video that showed the shooting.
-According to reports by SILive and the New York Daily News, the gunman drew Cali from his home by driving into Cali's SUV.
+On Thursday, March 14, police executed a search warrant at the Cali home and obtained surveillance video that showed the shooting.
+According to reports by SILive and the New York Daily News, the gunman drew Cali from his home by driving into Cali's parked SUV.

 Cali emerged from the home and could be seen conversing with the driver who collided with his car.
-About a minute into the conversation, the man drew a handgun and fired twelve times.
-At least six of those shots struck the Gambino boss as he tried to shield himself behind and then under his SUV.
+About a minute into the conversation, the man drew a handgun and fired a total of twelve times.
+At least six of those shots struck the reputed Gambino boss as he tried to shield himself behind and later under his SUV.

 Long suspected of underworld involvement, Cali's importance to Mafia organizations on both sides of the Atlantic first became apparent to authorities on October 21, 2005.
 On that date, electronic surveillance overheard Palermo, Sicily, Mafioso Gianni Nicchi talking to his district chief Antonino Rotolo about Cali in the U.S.: "He's our friend, and he is everything over there."